Robert Kyle Whitaker

 I also spell out something that has been implicit in the disagreement literature: that what I call “evidential seemings,” seemings of the form “It seems to one that E supports p,” are analogous to perceptual seemings, such as the familiar experience of being “appeared to greenly” when standing in front of a green expanse.
 Evidential seemings share broad structural similarity with perceptual seemings, including being non-doxastic, pre-theoretical, sui generis, basic, generative of prima facie justification, and incapable of non-circular justification themselves.
 I argue that such seemings have evidential significance, and that this significance does not disappear on the discovery of disagreement, though the seemings do of course remain defeasible.
 The question is whether and when they are defeasible by higher-order evidence in the form of disagreement.

-Peerhood, contra several commentators in the disagreement debate, is about relative equality along a number of “peer factors,” including things like intelligence, carefulness, time spent considering the evidence, sobriety, etc. The bulk of the disagreement debate thus far has centered on what the epistemically responsible action is when one finds that they are in disagreement with a peer.
-Two main positions have developed, each with its own varieties: the Conformist view, which holds that one ought to conform her view to her peer, and the Nonconformist view, which holds that one may be justified in maintaining her own view.
+Peerhood, contra several commentators in the disagreement debate, is about relative equality along a number of “peer factors,” including things like intelligence, carefulness, time spent considering the evidence, sobriety, etc. The bulk of the disagreement debate thus far has centered on what the epistemically responsible action is when one finds that one is disagreeing with a peer.
+Two main positions have developed, each with its own varieties: the Conformist view, which holds that one ought to conform one’s view to one’s peer’s view, and the Nonconformist view, which holds that one may be justified in maintaining one’s own view.
 I argue that both views, as presented, have problems.
-Conformist views (e.g. David Christensen, Richard Feldman, Adam Elga) place too much emphasis on the evidential value of disagreement itself, mistakenly taking the fact of disagreement to have some defeating power that it does not in fact have.
-They also tend to assume (e.g. Christensen) that peer disagreement is epistemically similar to disagreement with a superior, which is unwarranted.
-Nonconformist views (e.g. Thomas Kelly, Marc Moffett, Michael Bergmann), on the other hand, tend to underestimate the significance of epistemic parity produced by long disagreement with someone one takes to be a peer.
-In such cases, though one may be justified in maintaining her view, we lack a sufficient explanation for how this is so.
+Conformist views (e.g., David Christensen, Richard Feldman, Adam Elga) place too much emphasis on the evidential value of disagreement itself, mistakenly taking the fact of disagreement to have some defeating power that it does not in fact have.
+They also tend to assume (e.g., Christensen) that peer disagreement is epistemically similar to disagreement with a superior, which is unwarranted.
+Nonconformist views (e.g., Thomas Kelly, Marc Moffett, Michael Bergmann), on the other hand, tend to underestimate the significance of epistemic parity produced by long disagreement with someone one takes to be a peer.
+In such cases, though one may be justified in maintaining one’s view, we lack a sufficient explanation for how this is so.
 Thus, the strength of the Conformist view is parasitic on the power of the Parity Problem.
-Likewise, the burden of the Nonconformist view is to overcome that problem and provide a clear explanation of how one remains justified in her view in cases of prolonged disagreement after full disclosure of evidence with an apparent epistemic peer.
+Likewise, the burden of the Nonconformist view is to overcome that problem and provide a clear explanation of how one remains justified in one’s view in cases of prolonged disagreement after full disclosure of evidence with an apparent epistemic peer.